Mini Review ARTICLE

 Gram-negative bacterium Helicobacter pylori causes gastritis and various GI problems, especially peptic ulcers (37–39).
 The association between PD and H. pylori was highlighted by Altschuler who noted the presence of duodenal ulcers in many clinical situations and suggested a probable causal link with idiopathic PD (40).
 Meta-analyses comparing healthy and H. pylori–affected individuals demonstrate a clear association between H. pylori and PD (39, 41).
 However, disease progression can be multifactorial, and it is impossible to single out a direct cause.
 Several investigators proposed various mechanisms of action associating H. pylori with PD pathogenesis.
 First, it is possible that H. pylori could be releasing CNS toxins vacuolating toxin, Vag A, and cytotoxin-associated gene, Cag A (37).
 Second, the damage can be through H. pylori–mediated glycosylation to generate cholesteryl glucosides, similar in form to toxin cycads (37, 42).
 These cholesteryl glucosides are neurotoxic, and they cross the blood–brain barrier (BBB) to cause dopaminergic neuron degeneration (37).
 Third, H. pylori can activate immune mechanisms, monocytes, eicosanoids, interleukins, and cytokines (TNF-α, IL-10, IL-6, IL-8, IL-1B, IL-13), resulting in an exaggerated neuroinflammatory response, leading to disruption and infiltration in the BBB, microgliosis, and neurodegeneration (39).
 Fourth, H. pylori can initiate apoptosis through apoptotic pathways such as the nitric oxide and mitochondrial Fas–FasL pathway, causing neurodegeneration (39).
 Lastly, the production of autoantibodies against dopaminergic neurons induced by H. pylori and host antigens can lead to widespread neuroinflammation (37, 39).

-More recently, Wallen et al. conducted an association study (MWAS) between microbiome and PD with two large datasets.
-They found that the opportunistic pathogens and short-chain fatty acid (SCFA)–producing bacteria significantly increased whereas carbohydrate-metabolizing probiotics decreased in PD patients, which further support the important role of gut microbiota in PD pathogenesis and indicate diet may also be involved (43).
+More recently, Wallen et al. conducted an association study (MWAS) between microbiome and PD using two large datasets.
+They found that the opportunistic pathogens and carbohydrate-metabolizing probiotics were significantly increased while short-chain fatty acid (SCFA)–producing bacteria were decreased in PD patients (43).
+These findings will facilitate testing the potential role of some of these pathogens in PD pathogenesis.

 The association between diet, nutritional status, and PD pathogenesis has also attracted considerable attention after studies on the existence of the gut–brain axis and gut microbiota (22).
 Reduction in gut commensal Prevotellaceae composition reduces mucin synthesis increasing gut leakiness, affecting the production of SCFA involved in thiamine and folate biosynthesis, and the increase in Lactobacilliceae can alter gut hormone ghrelin which can modify nigrostriatal dopamine neuronal integrity (19).
 SCFAs can also exert a systemic anti-inflammatory response increasing ROS, which can lead to synucleinopathy (14, 19).